Rachel Wesley is both a video game and a horror enthusiast. She writes horror and designs RPG games of the same genre.

 - Sol Jackson

-You can grab Siren: Blood Curse from the PlayStation store.
+You can grab Siren: Blood Curse for $20.00 on the PlayStation store.
 It is downloadable for the PS3.

-You are looking for your friend in the Leafmore High School, where your characters attend classes.
+You start the game looking for your friend in the Leafmore High School, where the characters attend classes.

 You may never want to attend school again!

-Do yourself a favor and don't bother playing the second one.
+Do yourself a favor, and don't bother playing the second Obscure title.
 It isn't the same type of game at all, and it doesn't flow along with the original.
 It turned out to be very disappointing and made no sense.